Ezra Cohen: Defense Department

-In May 2020, Cohen-Watnick was appointed as deputy assistant secretary of defense for counternarcotics and global threats.
+In May 2020, Cohen was appointed as deputy assistant secretary of defense for counternarcotics and global threats.
 By September 2020, he had been promoted to acting assistant secretary of defense for special operations and low-intensity conflict.
-On November 10, 2020, President Trump relieved a number of senior defense officials including Secretary of Defense Mark Esper, and Undersecretary of Defense for Intelligence Joseph Kernen resigned in anticipation.
-Trump appointed Cohen-Watnick to fill the role as acting undersecretary with principal deputy Joseph Tonon assuming the day-to-day duties of the role of ASD SO/LIC.
+On November 10, 2020, President Trump relieved several senior defense officials, including Secretary of Defense Mark Esper, and Undersecretary of Defense for Intelligence Joseph Kernen, who resigned in anticipation.
+Trump appointed Cohen to fill the role as acting undersecretary with principal deputy Joseph Tonon assuming the day-to-day duties of the role of ASD SO/LIC.

-In December 2020, Cohen-Watnick was appointed by Trump to chair the Public Interest Declassification Board.
+In December 2020, Cohen was appointed by Trump to chair the Public Interest Declassification Board.
 He continued serving into Joe Biden's presidency.

 Personal life

-Cohen-Watnick is a member of the Union League of Philadelphia, a Republican-leaning patriotic society.
+Cohen is a member of the Union League of Philadelphia, a Republican-leaning patriotic society.
 He married Rebecca Miller, who served as deputy assistant secretary for public affairs at the Treasury Department, in November 2016, in a Jewish ceremony.

 Some adherents of the QAnon conspiracy theory believed Cohen to be the eponymous "Q", a belief Cohen said he found disturbing.
 In a January 2021 interview, he criticized the Trump administration for not doing more to delegitimize QAnon.